Pushing media into new spaces.

 Our process combines user and audience research, design thinking, critical and analytical work, iterative building, storytelling, new technology, and a healthy dose of experimentation--often within the confines of a single, specific problem.

-Applications for the Spring 2024 Studio class are closed.
+Applications for the Winter 2026 Studio class are closed.
 We can let you know when we announce the next round of projects!

 Zach Wise